admission of a partner

-Admission of a Partner: Meaning, Needs, Adjustments & More
+Admission of a Partner: Meaning, Accounting Treatment & More

 The admission of a partner is a significant undertaking for a partnership firm.
 It essentially changes the structure of the firm, and along with that comes the necessity of making certain adjustments and recalculating values to ensure a smooth transition.
 In this article, we’ll explain the meaning of admission of a partner, the reasons a partner may have been admitted, and the adjustments that may take place.